Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% factotum() %}

 May I suggest an approach?
-What about finding where we are allocating and deallocating memory.
+What about finding where we are allocating and deallocating memory?
 Then we might be able to reduce either the number of allocations, or the size of the value being allocated (and deallocated), with the hope of making the memory allocator happier.
 Possible solutions: